top

 That’s why experts recommend choosing a real estate agent who has experience working with veterans and active-duty service members.
 This person should have experience recommending neighborhoods based on their client’s lifestyles, proximity to bases, school needs, and desired amenities.

-“A knowledgeable real estate agent will also understand specific needs, such as housing and adaptive renovations for veterans with disabilities,” said Tyler Forte, co-founder/CEO of Felix Homes in Franklin, Tennessee, agrees.
+“A knowledgeable real estate agent will also understand specific needs, such as housing and adaptive renovations for veterans with disabilities,” said Tyler Forte, co-founder/CEO of Felix Homes in Franklin, Tennessee.
 “Military members who are relocating to a new area also need a skilled agent who is well-informed about the community.”

 Another reason to find a military-friendly real estate professional is for the incentives available to these home shoppers that aren’t available to others.
+An agent savvy in VA loan requirements can be a real asset in your home search.

 Finding a real estate agent who fits your circumstances may take a little time, but the effort is worth it.

-Use these tips to jumpstart your search:
+Use these tips to jump-start your search:

 “It’s a good idea to interview at least two or three real estate agents to find the right match,” Forte suggested.